Merion Mercy Academy

-Merion Mercy Academy is a female Catholic, college preparatory school, teaching grades 9 through 12, sponsored by the Sisters of Mercy located in Merion, Pennsylvania, just outside Philadelphia.
-It is an independent school located in the Archdiocese of Philadelphia and was previously known as the "Mater Misericordiae Academy" prior to 1968.
+Merion Mercy Academy is a Catholic, college preparatory school for young women grades 9 through 12, founded by the Sisters of Mercy located in Merion, Pennsylvania, just outside Philadelphia.
+It is an independent school located in the Archdiocese of Philadelphia and was known as the "Mater Misericordiae Academy" prior to 1968.

 History

 Significant changes have taken place from 1987 to the present.
 Recent events include the merger of the lower school with Waldron Academy for Boys next door in 1987, thereby giving the entire 72000 sqft Merion Mercy building, built in 1954, to the education of high school girls.
 The new grade school was named Waldron Mercy Academy.

 Academically, the school earned a Blue Ribbon School of Excellence Award in 1996 as recognition from the United States Department of Education.